MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-create-contact-groups-by-using-ews-in-exchange.md

 description: "Learn how to create a contact group by using the EWS Managed API or EWS in Exchange."
 ---

-# How to: Create contact groups by using EWS in Exchange
+# Create contact groups by using EWS in Exchange

 Learn how to create a contact group by using the EWS Managed API or EWS in Exchange.